The Long War, Part 29 / 1601, the unsuccessful siege of Kanizsa Castle

 The mercenaries sent by the Pope suffered a serious loss right at the beginning of the siege because their leader, the cousin of the Pope, Francesco Aldobrandini got sick and died.
 His place was taken over by Flaminio Delphino.
 The defenders were led by the Pasha of Kanizsa, Tirjéki Haszán who had 1,800 soldiers in the fort.
 Here is more about the history of Kanizsa castle:

 First, the Christians were besieging the castle only from the north so the Ottomans were still able to get reinforcement and supplies from Szigetvár castle.
 However, Archduke Ferdinand moved the bigger part of his army on 18 September to the southern side of the fort, thus surrounding Kanizsa.
-The cannonade of the castle began on 11 September and serious damages have been caused in the northern walls and in the bastions.
+The cannonade of the castle began on 11 September and serious damage has been caused to the northern walls and the bastions.
 The moats and the swamps were being filled up, too.
 The defenders were able to hinder these works quite successfully by their sallies.
-The Christians could repel these charge outs only by suffering great casualties.
+The Christians could repel these sallies only by suffering great casualties.

-The siege-work was further hindered by the rainy and cold weather.
-The commanders of the Christian artillery, Galeano, and Eggenberg have been killed along with Rupprecht.
+The siege work was further hindered by the rainy and cold weather.
+The commanders of the Christian artillery, Galeano, and Eggenberg were killed along with Rupprecht.
 The besiegers have demanded several times from Pasha Hasszán to surrender the castle, saying that Fehérvár had fallen and the Turk reinforcement had also been defeated there.
-Allegedly, the defenders were shown the heads of those pashas who had been killed there but Tirjéki Haszán has refused the surrender.
+Allegedly, the defenders were shown the heads of those pashas who had been killed there but Tirjéki Haszán refused the surrender.

 The Christian military council decided on 28 October to launch an overall attack.
 Unfortunately, the swamps were not fully filled up and the troops had to approach the fort in the icy water, under heavy rifle fire.
 The assault was a total failure.